steamboatid/nginx/debian/modules/http-fancyindex/README.rst

 module does, but adding a touch of style.
 This is possible because the module allows a certain degree of customization of the generated content:

-* Custom headers.
-Either local or stored remotely.
+* Custom headers, either local or stored remotely.
-* Custom footers.
-Either local or stored remotely.
+* Custom footers, either local or stored remotely.
-* Add you own CSS style rules.
+* Add your own CSS style rules.
 * Allow choosing to sort elements by name (default), modification time, or size; both ascending (default), or descending.